Thanks again Peter. Goods arrived this morning.

 While a professional clean should leave the sensor much cleaner, its not unusual for the odd speck of dust within the camera body to find its way onto the sensor while the camera is in transit back to the owner.
 If you take a test image before sending the camera away, and another when it is returned, you will be able evaluate the effectiveness of the cleaning service.
 Expecting the sensor to come back 100% clean is unrealistic.

-How easy is to clean the sensor myself?
+How easy is it to clean the sensor myself?

 We think it is quite easy to clean the sensor.
 But as the sensor is the most expensive component within the camera it should be cleaned extremely carefully, using the right cleaning tools.
 There is a lot of information (and mis-information) available on the subject of sensor cleaning.
 You may find the tutorials on this site helpful, but it is worth doing some research on the subject first.
 Then practice on an old filter or small mirror so that you are comfortable using your cleaning tools before cleaning the sensor.